sunflyer/EasyUbuntu/README.md

 This scripts will install PHP5.6 \ MySQL 5.6 and Nginx Stable Version FROM PPA SOURCE.

-Note : MySQL 5.6 may install failed if memory lower tha 128MB （Due to buffer pool） , if you see something like "dpkg returned error code (1)" , please choose MySQL 5.5 or reduce Buffer Pool size(not recommended).
+Note : MySQL 5.6 may install failed if memory lower or equal than 128MB (<= 128M)（Due to buffer pool） , if you see something like "dpkg returned error code (1)" , please choose MySQL 5.5 or reduce Buffer Pool size(not recommended).

 ## Install Shadowsock Server :